 Now that you've arrived and settled, get a brief introduction into some of the expectations and abiding rules one should follow - things that are part of everyday life to Šibenik citizens.
 From cash currency, tips, smoking laws, national holidays and who to call if something goes wrong.

-There are no custom limits between member states or tax return.
+There are no custom limits between EU member states or tax return.
 For other non-member states we recommend you to follow info at www.porezna-uprava.hr.